'Smaller and simpler' mantra rings through banking boardrooms

 Most banks want to continue offering a range of services -- from personal savings accounts to takeover advice for companies and telling rich clients how to invest -- but to fewer clients.

-Some bankers argue that simplification reverses two decades of globalisation that have benefited trade and finance, and could leave just three truly global banks -- HSBC, JPMorgan and Citigroup.
+Some bankers argue that simplification reverses two decades of globalization that have benefited trade and finance, and could leave just three truly global banks -- HSBC, JPMorgan and Citigroup.

 JPMorgan has rejected calls for its breakup, saying scale has always "defined the winner" in banking.
 It says not having to duplicate audit functions or cybersecurity for the thousands of clients that use more than one part of the bank saves it $18 billion a year.